 There are a number of things you should do regularly to protect yourself against hackers.

 - Update software, including the OS, regularly.
+This includes any software you might use ranging from your security and antivirus programs, to the free tax software you might use once a year.
 This will prevent hackers from using the computer’s vulnerabilities in outdated programs (which can be exploited by malware).

 - Download and keep security programs updated, including anti-malware software that can protect against exploits, ransomware, and spyware, as well as a firewall.